h35514n/agent_forge/report/report.md

 Experimental Setup
 ------------------
-The end-to-end pipeline runs `mini-extra swebench` against all 40 instances in the `verified-40` subset, writing per-instance trajectory files and a consolidated `preds.json` to subdirectories of `<project-root>/deliverables_final`.
+The end-to-end pipeline runs `mini-extra swebench` against all 40 instances in the `verified-40` subset, writing per-instance trajectory files and a consolidated `preds.json` to subdirectories of the project root.

 The SWE-bench harness (`swebench.harness.run_evaluation`) then evaluates each patch against the ground-truth test suite in a containerized environment using the same Docker image used for generation, producing `vertex_ai__gemini-2.5-flash.eval.json`.